roshankcpkr/wordcamp-headless/README.md

-# Step 4 – Theme & UX (theme branch)
+# Step 3 – Blog (blog branch)

-This branch removes SEO and focuses on the visual polish and UX over the bikes and blog features.
+This branch adds the blog (listing, post details, categories and tags) on top of the bikes feature.
+No SEO.

 ## What’s in this step

-- Bikes + Blog (no SEO fields in queries)
+- Blog listing `/blog`
-- Mobile navigation with hamburger
+- Blog detail `/blog/[slug]`
-- Footer with logo, about, socials
+- Category and tag pages
-- Card polish and black/white/orange theme
+- Bikes feature from previous step
-- WordPress HTML rendering helpers in `.wp-content`
+- No SEO in queries

 ## Tech stack